tomfa/reddit-clone/README.md

 2. In the guide, populate environment variables from your `.env.local`.
 3. After having set up a Vercel app with a domain, go back to step 3 in the previous section and add new domains to Authorised JavaScript origins and redirect urls.
+4. In Vercel, set the domain of the app to `NEXTAUTH_URL` env var.

 ## Development